mayya9292/sumayahassan.github.io/README.md

-The "Movie Recommender System" project focuses on developing a recommendation engine capable of suggesting movies to users based on their preferences and viewing history.
-The primary objective is to enhance user engagement and satisfaction by delivering personalized movie recommendations, thus improving the overall user experience.
+The "Movie Recommender System" initiative aimed to create a recommendation engine that suggests movies to users based on their viewing history and preferences.
+Its main goal was to boost user engagement and satisfaction by providing personalized movie recommendations, enhancing the overall user experience.

 - #### Supply Chain Logistics Optimization